SigmaWrath/Tukupu-Published/content/z_Rules/Backgrounds/Sage (Background).md

 tags:
   - background
 ---
 > *<span style="color:rgb(125, 125, 125)">You spent your formative years traveling between manors and monasteries, performing various odd jobs and services in exchange for access to their libraries.
-You whiled away many a long evening studying books and scrolls, learning the lore of the multiverse-even the rudiments of magic—and your mind yearns for more.</span>*
+You whiled away many a long evening studying books and scrolls, learning the lore of the multiverse—even the rudiments of magic—and your mind yearns for more.</span>*

 | <span style="color:rgb(125, 125, 125)">Feature</span> | <span style="color:rgb(125, 125, 125)">Sage</span>                                                                         |